-Some wallets have different levels of encryption and security, and this is the reason that it’s so important to only use trusted and secure wallets to keep your cryptocurrencies safe.
-You should also be cautious of wallets with no reputation as they could be attempts to steal private keys and funds from the users.
+Some wallets have different levels of encryption and security, and this is the reason that it’s so important to use only trusted and secure wallets to keep your cryptocurrencies safe.
+You should also be cautious of wallets with no reputation as they could attempt to steal private keys and funds from the users.

 How cryptocurrency private key looks like - Bitcoin example

-A Bitcoin private key will look like this: 5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF
+A Bitcoin private key looks like this: 5Kb8kLf9zgWQnogidDA76MzPL6TsZZY36hWXMssSzNydYXYB9KF

 While it looks very similar to a wallet address that you would use to pay for goods, they are very different, and you should keep them secret at all times!
 Handing over your Bitcoin private key is like giving a stranger a copy of the key to your home.
 They could come in at any time and rob you blind, and there would be nothing you could do about it.